Advertisements

-Growing up fundagelical I saw the picture of a cross bridging a chasm many times.
-Often it was given to me in Evangelical tracts.
-The idea was that since I had sinned, listening to ABBA or sleeping in on a Sunday, I was now stuck on the side of death, and a giant chasm separated me from life and God.
-My only hope to avoid Death and Hell was to confess-repent-repeat ad infinitum.
-Then the cross of Jesus became the bridge to life.
-After all, God killed Jesus in my place so I could have a life.
-God’s bloodlust having been satiated with Jesus’ death allowed me to avoid hell.
+Growing up in a fundamentalist evangelical (or “fundagelical”) environment, I was often shown the iconic image of a cross bridging a chasm.
+This illustration, frequently included in evangelical tracts, conveyed a dire message: because I had sinned—whether by listening to ABBA or sleeping in on a Sunday—I was stuck on the side of death, separated from life and God by a vast chasm.
+My only hope to avoid death and hell was to confess, repent, and repeat ad infinitum.
+In this narrative, the cross of Jesus became the bridge to life, as God’s wrath, satiated by Jesus’ sacrificial death, allowed me to escape hell.

-That is some damn scary stuff to tell a bunch of teenagers.
+That’s some pretty terrifying theology to tell a room full of teenagers.

 Where can I flee from your presence?